Pink-headed duck: Distribution

 A defective illustration of the head which misses the nuchal crest.

 Allan Octavian Hume and Stuart Baker noted that the stronghold of the species was north of the Ganges and west of the Brahmaputra, mainly in Maldah, Purnea, Madhubani and Purulia districts of present-day Bihar.
 It was said to be commoner in Singhbum.
 Hume collected a specimen in Manipur which he noted was very rare, hiding among dense reeds in Loktak Lake.
 Edward Blyth claimed that it was found in the Rakhine state of Burma.
 Brian Houghton Hodgson obtained specimens from Nepal.
 A few records were also noted from Delhi, Sindh and Punjab.
 The populations (possibly) undertook local seasonal movements, resulting in scattered historic records as far as Punjab, Maharashtra and Andhra Pradesh.
 Thus, resulting in rare sightings of the species in Maharashtra.
 Birds were also reported from the Oudh region some from very close to Lucknow.
 Specimens were shot at Najafgarh lake in the Delhi district.
 Jerdon obtained specimens of the bird from further south although he did not personally observe any in the wild until he visited Bengal.

 Taxonomy and systematics

-Painting by Bhawani Das, of a living specimen in the collection of Lady Impey, circa 1777.
+Painting by Bhawani Das, of a living specimen in the collection of Lady Impey, c.
+1777.
 This accurately records the colour of the legs.

 The pink-headed duck was described by John Latham in 1790 under the genus Anas.
 In describing the species, it is possible that he made of use of a painting in the collection of Lady Impey, wife of Sir Elijah Impey who was Chief Justice of court in Calcutta from 1774 to 1783.
 Mary Impey maintained a menagerie in Calcutta and commissioned Indian artists such as Bhawani Das from Patna to illustrate animals in the collection.
 The Impeys moved to England, and after the death of her husband, she sold these paintings at auction in 1810.
 Some of them were acquired by the 13th Earl of Derby.